Fintan-contents/programmers-self-checklist/en/README.md

       　　Example 1: Instructing developers that they must perform a self-check with this checklist before requesting a review (including reviews at the 30% point)

-      　　Example 2: Dividing check points into those to be used when completing coding and those to be used when completing unit testing and using each check point at the right time.
+      　　Example 2: Dividing check points into those to be used when completing coding and those to be used when completing unit testing.
+Using each check point at the right time.

       　　Example 3: Exempting some developers from this check according to the reviewer’s assessment of their skills, as it is not necessary for all developers to check all points.